BeardyWalrus/blog/docs/_posts/2020-10-17-key-reflective-domains.md

 time management, motivation, behaviour, discipline

 ## Affective domain
-feelings, experiences and emotions. call upon emotional intelligence. be aware of emotions. self assessment.
+feelings, experiences and emotions. call upon emotional intelligence. be aware of emotions. self-assessment.

 ## Interpersonal domain
-verbal and non verbal communication. problem solving and decision making.
+verbal and non-verbal communication. problem-solving and decision making.

 ## Cognitive domain
 strengths and weaknesses to my approach to learning.

 ## Procedural domain
-Assess skills you already have, and how to get better.
+Assess the skills you already have, and how to get better.

 Additional Research